mapbox/carto/docs/mml.rst

 ---------------
 Type: ``Array``

-Within this property layer objects are referenced that are the building blocks of the map style.
+Beneath this property layer objects are referenced that are the building blocks of the map style.
 The order of specification is important as it constitutes the drawing order of layers used by Mapnik.
 Layers specified first are drawn first and those specified later are drawn afterwards.